isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme Plus (CSPP Plus).md

 description: ""
 ---
 <p>The <strong>NHG-LKCMedicine Clinician-Scientist Preparatory Programme Plus (CSPP+)</strong> is
-a joint programme between NHG and the Lee Kong Chian School of Medicine (LKCMedicine) that aims to prepare clinicians to embark on formal research training leading to PhD in the early phase of their research careers.</p>
+a joint programme between <strong>National Healthcare Group (NHG)</strong> and the <strong>Lee Kong Chian School of Medicine (LKCMedicine)</strong> that aims to prepare clinicians to embark on formal research training leading to PhD in the early phase of their research careers.</p>
 <p>The programme would also help them to build up their research experience
 and generate preliminary data in preparation for competitive research.</p>
 <h4><strong>Award Components</strong></h4>